-(1) "In-the-Money" means the excess of the market value of the Company's shares on December 31, 2023 over the exercise price of the options.
-The last closing price of the Company's common shares on the TSX in Fiscal 2023 was \$0.15.
+[&]quot;In-the-Money" means the excess of the market value of the Shares on December 31, 2024 over the exercise price of the options.
+The last closing price of the Shares on the TSX in Fiscal 2024 was \$0.08.

-The following table summarizes the value of each incentive plan award vested or earned by each director (who is not a NEO) under the Company's stock option and stock bonus plan as at December 31, 2023.
+The following table summarizes the value of each incentive plan award vested or earned by each director (who is not a NEO) under the Company's stock option plan as at December 31, 2024.